nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Monday 3-Oct-2022

+Updated the Trello and Whiteboard documentation for the LingoBingo project with ideas sparked from yesterday's conversation, and whatever occurred to me overnight.

+## Sunday 2-Oct-2022

+Met with my project cohort and reviewed the Trello board work items, updating and closing a few of them.
+There is a lingering issue of the full-page refresh when State is updated.
+Normally that wouldn't be a problem except the refresh causes the words to randomize again, which is a bug.
+We think that changing the location where the wordlist is imported and randomized will fix the problem, so I'll work on that and see what I can come up with.
+Ideas:

+1. Move the state to the level above the Gameboard.
+This makes sense from a few feature perspectives.
+1. Store the organized words into state and recall them once they are there, rather than from the randomizer.

 ## Saturday 1-Oct-2022

 I spent some time figuring out how to install, configure, and utilize Jest.
 It's not that difficult really.
 Some key takeaways: